2DGD-F0TH/2DGD_F0TH/chapters/006_Advanced_Topics/001_Design_Patterns/003_Structural.md

 **Advantages**        Saves memory when a large number of similar objects is involved, avoids some of the overhead given by the creation of many objects.

 **Disadvantages**     The intrinsic state must be "context independent", so it cannot change (or all the flyweights that refer to that state will change too).
-Flyweight instantiation requires particular attention in multithreaded environments, due to the shared memory.
+Flyweight instantiation requires particular attention in multi-threaded environments, due to the shared memory.

 ------------------------------------------------------------------------------------------------